Toxoplasma gondii

 Comment: Single-center Brazilian RCT (n=95) evaluated secondary prevention of Toxoplasma gondii retinochoroiditis with TMP_SMX for 12 mos follow-up, reported zero (0/46) recurrences in the treatment arm versus 13% (6/47) recurrences in the placebo arm.

-Comment: Review of ocular toxoplasmosis treatment finds TMP-SMX is preferred first-line therapy with intravitreous clindamycin plus dexamethasone as an alternative in those who are unresponsive or cannot tolerate oral tx or during pregnancy, TMP-SMX is effective secondary preventive therapy, and corticosteroids without antiparasitics should be avoided as this can lead to fulminant necrotizing retinochoroiditis.
+Comment: A review of ocular toxoplasmosis treatment finds that TMP-SMX is the preferred first-line therapy, with intravitreous clindamycin plus dexamethasone as an alternative in those who are unresponsive or cannot tolerate oral tx or during pregnancy.
+TMP-SMX is also an effective secondary preventive therapy, and corticosteroids without antiparasitics should be avoided as this can lead to fulminant necrotizing retinochoroiditis.

-Comment: RCT of 68 pts with ocular toxoplasmosis were treated with oral therapy (pyrimethamine, sulfadiazine, and prednisolone x 6 wks) or clindamycin plus dexamethasone intravitreal injections (1-3 injections, mean 1.6 injections) found no difference in lesion size reduction and visual acuity improvement.
-Interaction of IgM serostatus and lesion size reduction was significant; IgM+ pts responded better to oral therapy and IgM- pts responded better to intravitreal injections.
+Comment: RCT of 68 pts with ocular toxoplasmosis was treated with oral therapy (pyrimethamine, sulfadiazine, and prednisolone x 6 wks) or clindamycin plus dexamethasone intravitreal injections (1-3 injections, mean 1.6 injections) found no difference in lesion size reduction and visual acuity improvement.
+The interaction of IgM serostatus and the reduction of lesion size was significant; IgM+ pts responded better to oral therapy, and IgM- pts responded better to intravitreal injections.

-Comment: Serological screening remains the main tool for the prevention of congenital toxoplasmosis along with educating mothers to be about potential risk factors.
-This paper reviews many of the complex diagnostic and treatment decisions of this infection during pregnancy.
+Comment: Serological screening remains the main tool for the prevention of congenital toxoplasmosis, along with educating mothers about potential risk factors.
+This paper reviews many of the complex diagnostic and treatment decisions for this infection during pregnancy.

-Comment: In the era before ART, 33% of those seropositive for T. gondii w/AIDS not on OI prophylaxis developed toxoplasmic encephalitis in 12 month period.
-Immune reconstitution on ART, chemoprophylaxis if CD4 < 100, and exposure prevention are priorities.
-TMP-SMX DS 1 tab PO daily is preferred, recommended alternative is dapsone-pyrimethamine plus leucovorin.
-Discontinuation of primary prophylaxis in those with CD4 >200 for >3mos.
+Comment: In the era before ART, 33% of those seropositive for T. gondii w/AIDS not on OI prophylaxis developed toxoplasmic encephalitis in 12 12-month period.
+Priorities include immune reconstitution on ART, chemoprophylaxis if CD4 < 100, and exposure prevention.
+TMP-SMX DS 1 tab PO daily is preferred prophylaxis, recommended alternative is dapsone-pyrimethamine plus leucovorin.
+Discontinuation of primary prophylaxis in those with CD4 >200 for >3 mos.

 References